- Spain’s Rafael Nadal is the overwhelming -550 favorite to beat Australia’s Alex De Minaur in their ATP Cup semifinal match

 The world’s #1 men’s player lost his singles match to David Goffin.
 Nadal later teamed with Pablo Carreno Busta to win a tiebreaking doubles match and move Spain into the semifinals against the hosts from Australia.

 In an earlier Saturday singles match, Australia’s Nick Krygios is the -200 favorite over Spain’s Roberto Bautista Agut.
-Should the match require a doubles tiebreaker, Bovada’s betting line gives the -165 edge in the odds to Spain’s Nadal and Paolo Carreno Busta over Aussies Chris Guccione and John Peers.
+Should the match require a doubles tiebreaker, the betting line gives the -165 edge to Spain’s Nadal and Paolo Carreno Busta over Aussies Chris Guccione and John Peers.

 ATP Cup: Alex De Minaur vs Rafael Nadal Odds